A warm and friendly campfire

 We have a learned through experience that re-enactment has its own set of dangers that other campers just don't worry about.
 For instance, long dresses and cloaks can catch fire if you are standing too close to an open fire pit.
 Once I was sorting laundry after a camping event and found that my Irish Dress was partially burned from hem to knee in the center of the back.
 Not scorched, burned!
 I had know idea that at some time during the event my dress had caught on fire and went out by itself.
 Perhaps I sat on a damp log or threw a cloak around me that smothered the flames.
 Whatever I did, I am grateful.
 But when I saw the burned dress, I was really shaken.
 I knew I must have been alone or someone would have told me, and it was just dumb luck I wasn't harmed.

-I had many other experiences or the last 20 years that I've been camping as a re-enactor that's taught me to be more fire conscious.
+I've had many other experiences over the last 20 years of camping that have taught me to be more fire conscious.
 I've set the hem of my apron on fire cooking over a shallow firepit.
 I've got holes in my camp chairs and dresses from embers popping out of the campfire.
 I've melted a patch of rug with a tent heater and I even treated a drunk who tried to move a firepit with his bare hands.
 What I have learned is that most accidents could have been prevented with a little preparation and thoughtful behavior.